opensearch-project/project-website/_posts/2025-01-28-OpenSearch-Now-Supports-DeepSeek-Chat-Models.md

 }
 ```

-To make sure the connector is working as expected, test the model:
+To ensure that the connector is working as expected, test the model:

 ```json
 POST /_plugins/_ml/models/oUdPqZQBQwAL8-GOCZYL/_predict